 The other type of connection is called Secure Socket Layer (SSL).
 It’s a relatively newer method that has recently come into the market.
 Due to its rising popularity, many websites are using this abundantly.

 While SSL is not a new term, it is a transformation of what we normally knew as Transport Layer Security (TLS).
 Both technologies are interchangeable whereas the term SSL is widely used for both.
+If you want to secure the website running on the server, it is wise to get the best SSL certificate as per your site’s requirement.
+SSL can be of any type ranging from a single domain to multi-domain and wildcard SSL.

 Unlike the other VPN protocol, the SSL installation does not require special software.
 It’s one of the reasons why Secure Socket Layer (SSL) is more commonly known as a clientless VPN service.
 A particular service that does not require any installation of software is reasonably easy to set up & access.